STI Testing Information

-Once a woman becomes sexually active or reaches the age of 21 she should have a PAP test.
+If you have a cervix, it is recommended to start getting a PAP test at the age of 21, regardless of sexual activity.
 This test checks for early signs of cancer and often detects abnormalities possibly consistent with STIs.
 The U.S. Preventive Services Task Force recommends screening in women age 21 to 65 years with Pap smear every 3 years or as advised by your health care provider.
-Breast self-exams should be performed monthly and breast exams by a health care professional should be performed every two or three years for college aged women.
+Breast exams by a health care professional should be performed every two or three years.Testicular cancer is one of the most common forms of cancers in young people.
+It can usually be cured if found early.
+Testicular self exams should be performed monthly by men.
+For more information, visit here.

 Emergency contraception medication (the “morning after pill”)